matthewwestover/MSD2020/CS6014/Week 6 - Day 2.md

 Both ends need to generate the same keystream if one end wants to understand the other
 No one else should be able to generate the keystream
-Like block cyphers they share a secret key (usually in 100s of bits in length)
+Like block ciphers they share a secret key (usually in 100s of bits in length)
 Truly random number sequences cannot be shared

 Pseudorandom numbers appear “random”: